-This Biology and Medicine Essay was donated to you by students like you who want to improve your writing style and abilities.
-This essay or term paper is intended for reading purposes only.
+This essay on the pros and cons of cloning was donated to you by students like you who want to improve your writing style and abilities.
+This essay is intended for reading purposes only.
 As it is written by other students it can serve as a valuable example of how essays or term papers should be written.
-To get a professionally written, high quality, authentic paper, please use our custom writing services.
+To get a professionally written, high quality, authentic paper, please use our research writing services.

 Cloning is not new and experiments with frogs and toads date back to the 1970s .
 Experiments involving plants and animal embryos have been performed for years, yet experiments involving human beings have never been tried or thought possible, until “Dolly”.
 Her birth shocked the scientific community and has spurred discussion about the possibility of human clones.
 In the following essay I am going to speak about the subject of Human Cloning, its pros and cons, and speak against the following issues.